DartCaller/web/README.md

 |REST_ADDRESS    |Root REST Endpoint |`https://dart-api.timon.codes`  |
 |WS_ADDRESS      |Websocket Endpoint |`wss://dart-api.timon.codes/ws` |

 Furthermore, I currently have the variables for the Authorization Grant Flow Endpoint hardcoded.
-So if you want to run this project locally you might want to changes [these lines here](https://github.com/DartCaller/web/blob/b77c71c3fd96cc300c71f2a0a22ca7297f269829/plugins/auth0.js#L9-L12), to your liking.
+So if you want to run this project locally, you might want to change [these lines here](https://github.com/DartCaller/web/blob/b77c71c3fd96cc300c71f2a0a22ca7297f269829/plugins/auth0.js#L9-L12) to use your authorization server of choice.

 <a name="lock"/>

 ## :lock: Security
 This project uses [Auth0](https://auth0.com/) and the [Authorization Code Flow](https://auth0.com/docs/flows/authorization-code-flow) for WS and HTTP authentication.
-Of course the production deployment uses SSL/TLS for both WS (meaning `wss://`) and HTTP (meaning `https://) requests
+Of course, the production deployment uses SSL/TLS for both WS (meaning `wss://`) and HTTP (meaning `https://`) requests.

 <a name="bug"/>